cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 A GCP GlobalAddress.

-GlobalAddress can only be used together with GlobalForwardingRule.
-If you want to connect a static IP to an Instance, use StaticIP instead.
+You can only use `GlobalAddress` together with `GlobalForwardingRule`.
+To connect a static IP address to an Instance, use `StaticIP`.

 **Properties:**

-  * `gcp_config`
+  * `gcp_config` -
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
-  * `additional_settings`
+  * `additional_settings` -
-    Additional setting for static ip
+    Additional settings for a static IP address.

     *default:* {}
-  * `use_external_resource`
+  * `use_external_resource` -
-    Indicate whether the resource exists or if Cloudify should create the resource.
-If set to true, this node will be already existing static IP address, otherwise it will be reserved static IP address.
+    Indicates whether the resource exists, or if Cloudify should create the resource.
+If set to `true`, this node is an already existing static IP address, otherwise it is a reserved static IP address.

     *type:* boolean
     *default:* False
-  * `name`
+  * `name` -
-    Optional static ip name.
-By default it will be static ip id.
+    An optional static IP name.
+By default it is the static IP ID.

     *type:* string
     *default:*